zdandoh/ecs/README.md

 This is necessary because the library needs to know which subsets of components might be queried against so that it can generate code to serve those queries.
 This allows the generated library to fully avoid reflection while maintaining the nice selection syntax.
-This probably isn't a great idea, but it seems cool!